daremat/es6-epf/README.md

 ## Get started

 Nowadays, nobody now uses bare javascript.
-Every modern application on the web make use of framework, built on top of javascript, that make the code cleaner, more performant and much more easy to mantain.
+Every modern application on the web make use of framework, built on top of javascript, that make the code cleaner, more performant and much more easy to maintain.

 However, there are countless number of popular javascript frameworks, and picking up the "good one" is for the most part a matter of hype and fashion.